-CPAG in Scotland's advice line is only for advisers.
-If you are having problems with your own tax credit or benefit claim and need advice you should contact your Citizens Advice bureau or other local welfare rights service.
+CPAG in Scotland's advice line is only for frontline workers in Scotland.
+If you are having problems with your own benefit claim and are in need of advice you should contact your local Citizens Advice Bureau or other local welfare rights service.